 Pour the almond milk and water in a pot and heat this up on stove top on medium-high heat, stirring from time to time with a wooden spoon.
 Add a pinch of salt.

 While this heats up, on stove-top, heat the oil in a skillet.
 When the oil is hot, reduce heat to medium and add the oats and cinnamon.
 It should sizzle a bit.
 Roast the oats with the cinnamon, stirring them constantly for two minutes.
 This will bring out the flavour of the oats.
 Take the skillet off the heat after two minutes of roasting.

 When the liquid starts to foam and simmer, add the steel-cut oats and stir with a wooden spoon.
 Reduce heat to medium-low.

 Let this simmer gently uncovered for 20 minutes, stirring from time to time so that it doesn’t stick to the bottom.
 The porridge will thicken and get creamy.

 After 20 minutes, add the chopped apples and simmer uncovered for an additional 10 minutes.

 If you are not serving the entire batch immediately, transfer the remaining cooked porridge into a ceramic or glass container with a lid.
 It is better not to keep the porridge in the heated pot because it will continue to thicken.

 For a more fluid porridge, add some water to your portion.
 For a sweeter taste, drizzle some maple syrup or sprinkle some granulated sugar cane.
 You can also top it with fruit, grains or nuts.
 It’s what you prefer.

 Store in a covered container in the fridge.
 It keeps well, so your breakfast is done for the next few days.
 Just reheat it in microwave.
-Note that the porridge will continue to thicken in fridge, so you will need to add a bit of water to your bowl prior to heating it up.
+Note that the porridge will continue to thicken in fridge, so you will need to add a bit of water or almond milk to your bowl prior to heating it up.